 Any new PDF's or Word documents we publish will meet accessibility standards.

-http/:www.henfield.gov.uk is a new website that was launched 26th February 2020.
+http/:www.henfield.gov.uk was launched 26th February 2020.
 An interim accessibility test was conducted in September 2020 and found some images without ALT text- this has now been corrected.
 A full accessibility test was carried out in January 2021 and found three images without ALT text and some colour contrast issues with link buttons.
 These issues have now been corrected, a full copy of the report is available on request.
 Another accessibility test was carried out in May 2022 and again in May 2023, the issues raised are currently being addressed.

 AbilityNet has a website with advice on making your device easier to use if you have a disability.